Jake Peetz

-Jake Peetz (born April 5, 1984) is an American football coach who is an offensive assistant for the Los Angeles Rams of the National Football League (NFL).
-He previously served as an assistant coach for the Carolina Panthers, Alabama, Oakland Raiders, Washington Redskins and Jacksonville Jaguars.
-He was previously an offensive coordinator for the LSU Tigers.
+Jake Peetz is an American football coach who is the pass game coordinator for the Seattle Seahawks of the National Football League (NFL).
+He previously served as an assistant coach for the Los Angeles Rams, Carolina Panthers, Oakland Raiders, Washington Redskins and Jacksonville Jaguars.
+He also coached collegiately at Alabama and at LSU where he was offensive coordinator.
+Peetz has worked for three head coaches twice in his career: Nick Saban (Alabama), Sean McVay (Washington Redskins & Los Angeles Rams), and Jack Del Rio (Jacksonville Jaguars & Oakland Raiders).

 Coaching career

 Early career

-Before his first major coaching job, Peetz spent time with UCLA, the Jacksonville Jaguars, Alabama, & the Washington Redskins.
-He would rejoin his former head coach in Jacksonville, Jack Del Rio, with the Oakland Raiders in 2017.
+Peetz spent time with coaching on both sides of the ball at UCLA, then moved to the Jacksonville Jaguars, working in both the scouting and coaching sides.
+He then went to his first tour at the University of Alabama working with the Quarterbacks, then moved to the Washington Redskins where he first worked with his current employer Sean McVay.
+He would rejoin his former head coach in Jacksonville, Jack Del Rio, with the Oakland Raiders in 2015.

 Oakland Raiders

-After spending two years as an assistant, Peetz was named the quarterbacks coach of the Oakland Raiders.
-The Raiders went 6-10 and head coach Jack Del Rio was fired at the end of the season.
+In three seasons with the Raiders, Peetz served as Senior Offensive Assistant and as the Quarterbacks coach of the Oakland Raiders.
 Under his coaching, Derek Carr was named to the Pro Bowl.

 Carolina Panthers

-After spending a year at Alabama, Peetz was named the running backs coach of the Carolina Panthers in 2019 after former coach Jim Skipper retired.
+After spending a year on his second tour at the University of Alabama, Peetz was named the running backs coach of the Carolina Panthers in 2019 after former coach Jim Skipper retired.
 Under his coaching, Christian McCaffrey led the NFL in touches, total touchdowns and all-purpose yards.
 He also led all running backs in points scored and receptions, and was named 1st-team All-Pro and selected to the Pro Bowl.
 In 2020, Peetz was named the team's quarterbacks coach under new head coach Matt Rhule.

 LSU

 On January 6, 2021, Peetz was hired to be the offensive coordinator at Louisiana State University (LSU) under head coach Ed Orgeron.
-In 2021, Max Johnson threw for 27 touchdowns which ranks for 4th in LSU history.
+In 2021, Quarterback Max Johnson threw for 27 touchdowns which ranks for 4th in LSU history and Running Back Ty Davis-Price set the single game LSU rushing record in a victory vs the University of Florida.

-Rams
+Los Angeles Rams

-In 2022 he was hired to the Rams under Sean McVay.